 Meet Our Storytellers

 The Tale Tellers of St. Augustine performers run the range of personal stories, re-enactment based stories, original stories, humorous, serious and healing stories.
 You can find just the performer for your special storytelling events and needs.
 Many have their own websites you can visit.
-For those that do not, just send an e-mail for more information to [email protected]

 Please note that Tale Tellers of St. Augustine provides this performance directory as a public service.
 The individuals shown below are current members of Tale Tellers of St. Augustine who have chosen to advertise their talents on this web site.
 Potential employers and/or sponsors are encouraged to check the references of any teller being considered prior to issuing a performance contract, and to be aware that fees vary widely.
 Tale Tellers of St. Augustine cannot make specific recommendations.